cloudrouter/cloudrouter.github.io/getting-started.md

 CloudRouter is a software-based router designed to run on physical, virtual and cloud environments, supporting software-defined networking infrastructure.
 It includes the features of traditional hardware routers, as well as support for emerging technologies such as containers and software-defined interconnection.
 CloudRouter aims to facilitate migration to the cloud without giving up control over network routing and governance.

-CloudRouter 2.0 is now available!
-Read the release notes [here](https://cloudrouter.org/cloudrouter/releases/2015/09/02/cr2-ga-release-notes.html).
+CloudRouter 3.0 is now available!
+Read the announcement [here](https://cloudrouter.org/cloudrouter/2016/03/29/cloudrouter-3.0-released.html).

 CloudRouter is built as a [Fedora Remix](https://fedoraproject.org/wiki/Remix) and a [CentOS variant](https://www.centos.org/variants/).